Amelia Earhart Memorial Scholarship

 - Monterey Bay 99s: Two annual scholarships for a student pilot and an advanced pilot who are at least 18 years old and resident of Monterey or Santa Cruz County.
 For additional information and an application, please visit the Monterey chapter website.

 - Mount Shasta 99s: The Mount Shasta chapter of the Ninety-Nines is offering a $1500 scholarship to local women.
 The scholarship can be used by the recipient to obtain the private pilot license, or toward an advanced rating to further her pursuit of an aviation career.
 Visit their website for more info.

-- Orange County 99s: The Orange County Ninety Nines offer up to three aviation scholarships, each for $3,000.
+- Orange County 99s: The Orange County Ninety Nines offer up to two aviation scholarships, each for $3,000.
 The scholarship can be used for Private Pilot Certificate, advanced ratings, as well as Airframe and Powerplant advancement.
-These are open to Ninety-Nines with memberships effective February 15th of the current year who will train within 55nm of KSNA.
+These are open to Ninety-Nines with memberships effective February 15th of the current year who will train within 99nm of KSNA.
 Applications are due May 15th of the current year.
 Visit www.OC99s.org for complete information and application.

 - Phoenix 99s: The Phoenix Chapter offers the June Bonesteel Memorial Flight Training Scholarship in the amount of $2,000 for flight training.

 Criteria: Female Arizona resident with minimum of Student Pilot Certificate (Primary training applicants must have soloed and passed the written exam).